voxpupuli/agtm/classes.md

 This is a simplified selection, and it raises the question of why we didn’t choose to manage all of the possible parameters for sshd_config.
-There’s several answers here, but the most important is that a module with tens, or hundreds, of parameters is simply too unwieldy to use, or develop, and it becomes extremely difficult to maintain with time.
-There’s several causes of too many parameters, but two that you are most likely to face are too broad of a module scope, or reliance on individual parameters rather than more sophisticated data handling.
+There’s several answers here, but the most important is that a module with tens or hundreds of parameters is simply too unwieldy to use or develop and it becomes extremely difficult to maintain with time.
+There are several causes of too many parameters, but two that you are most likely to face are too broad of a module scope, or reliance on individual parameters rather than more sophisticated data handling.